-Top 10 Advantages of ADHD in a High Tech Career
+Top 10 Advantages of ADHD In A High Tech Career

-I have Attention Deficit Disorder (which I find is more of a surplus really).
-I coach adults with ADHD, have an ADHD resource website with over 130 pages of information, and an adult ADHD blog.
+I have Attention Deficit Hyperactivity Disorder (which I find is often more of a surplus usually).
+I’ve been coaching adults with ADHD since 2003, have an ADHD resource website with over 180 pages of information, 400+ posts on my first blog and a second blog too, and started and lead an adult ADD Support Group.
 So, I’m fairly familiar with ADHD.
-I’ve been using Mac computers for 20 years, sold them for 7, and have spent thousands of hours on the net.
-So, I’m fairly familiar with the high tech world.

 I’ve noticed there are many similarities between the two worlds.

-I believe there are many people who work in the high tech industry who have ADD, much more than the average of the population.
-Approximately five per cent of the population has ADD and 85 per cent of adults with ADD don’t know they have it.
-It seems to me ADD and the technology industry is a natural fit.
-The constant change of the high tech world can be stressful and troubling for some people but it’s often stimulating and energizing for the ADDer.
-A great source of Dopamine hits.
-Although, there are no specific statistics a number of other ADD experts I’ve talked to agree with my observation.
+I believe there are many people who work in the high tech industry who have ADHD, much more than the average of the population.
+Approximately 5% of the population has ADD and 90% of adults with ADHD don’t know they have it.
+It seems to me ADHD and the technology industry is a natural fit.

 1. The Ability to Hyperfocus.